Nightwish (film)

 Nightwish is a 1989 American science fiction horror film directed by Bruce R. Cook and produced by Andrew Keith Walley.
 The film starred Brian Thompson, Jack Starrett, Elizabeth Kaitan, Alisha Das and Clayton Rohner.

 Background

 This was the last film that actor Robert Tessier acted in.

+Plot

+A professor (played by Jack Starrett) and four graduate students head out to a decrepit mansion in the middle of nowhere in the course of researching dreams.
+The students, Donna (played by Elizabeth Kaitan), Kim (played by Alisha Das), Jack (played by Clayton Rohner) and Dean (played by Brian Thompson) help the professor in his search.
+They are attempting to spark the interest of whatever supernatural beings are rumored to exist at this house.
+They find themselves chained up in the dungeon-like basement, and battle their way through aliens, ghosts, and demonic creatures in order to survive.